 - Earn Points for Spending: Get 2X points for every dollar spent with either Southwest or select hotel/car rental partners.
 Get 1X points on everything else.

-- No Blackout Dates: Unlike some airline rewards programs, you’ll never have to worry about blackout dates.
+- No Blackout Dates: Unlike some airline rewards programs, you’ll never have to worry about blackout dates at Southwest.

 - Fare-based Pricing: You can even use your points to book flights that are on sale!
 With Southwest, cheaper fares means fewer points.

 - Free Checked Bags: Adding checked bags to your flights can really add up.
-With Southwest, you get to check your first two bags for free.
+Southwest allows you to check your first two bags for free.